acidanthera/VoodooPS2/README.md

 ### Change Log:

+2016-12-08 v1.8.25

+- use new SysPrefs->Trackpad on 10.12 Sierra (based on usr-sse2 fork)

+- precise scrolling fix for 10.12 Sierra (based on usr-sse2 fork)

+- implement workaround for capslock bug in 10.12 Sierra

+- map brightness keys to F14/F15 for 10.12 Sierra compatibility

 2016-06-16 v1.8.24

 - Fixed a memory management bug exposed by Sierra having to do with stack allocated PS2Request structs